-Do you want to hire the perfect person to run your social media?
+Do you want to hire the perfect person to run your social media community management?
 Want to know the criteria you should consider for hiring a social media expert?

 If you do, there are probably three major investments you’re considering:

 Social media advertising

 Social media marketing